Gimme More: Cover versions, samples and media appearances

 "Gimme More" has been covered by many artists and a great number of amateurs.
 In late 2007, American singer-songwriter Marié Digby posted an acoustic cover of "Gimme More" along with a cover of Rihanna's "Umbrella" in her YouTube account.
 Both became hits, with "Gimme More" gaining more than 300,000 views in two weeks.
 Shortly after, Digby became the eighth most subscribed-to artist on YouTube.
 She joked about the situation saying, "I could have done a karaoke video to ['Gimme More'], but I just had my stripper pole taken out the other day from my living room, and it just wouldn't have been the same".
 The same year, Australian pop singer Sia released an acoustic version of the song.
 Swedish metal band Machinae Supremacy covered the song on their third studio album Overworld, released on February 13, 2008.
 Matthieu De Ronde of Archaic Magazine commented "[it is] one of the most unexpected covers of all time...this track has been given a somewhat comical but enjoyable makeover, but who said that metal couldn't be fun?".
 American singer-songwriter Christopher Dallman played a cover of the song during many of his concerts in 2007.
 Two years later, he showed his version to his producer Rachel Alina, who prompted him to release an EP of Spears's covers.
 The EP, titled Sad Britney, was released on November 9, 2009, and also contained covers of "Radar", "Toxic" and "...Baby One More Time".
 It became Dallman's first record to chart on iTunes.
 He also released a music video for "Gimme More", which was criticized by Spears's fans who thought Dallman was making fun of her.
 He explained, "There have been a few folks who have misinterpreted what I was doing and thought that I was somehow making fun of her, which really isn't the case.
 I have such a place in my heart for Britney".
 American singer Slayyyter released an unauthorized remix of the song on April 25, 2020.
+In 2025, Swedish singer-songwriter Zara Larsson performed a cover of the song as a part of her opening setlist for the Miss Possessive Tour.